HOW TO SET UP A PINT-SIZED PUBLIC ADDRESS SYSTEM

 I always run the Main volume at noon (upper-left knob).
 I start the channel input that the mixer Main Out is plugged into at 11:00, as shown to the right on channel 2, which seems to be a decent starting place for most situations.
 If you’re in a small living room, then maybe give the channel input a little less juice; if you’re outdoors, maybe a little more.
 Again, this is where you’re making overall changes to your volume for the night.
 Don’t change the Main Mix out on your mixer – leave that at noon and change the volume here instead.

-Note that channel 3 is designed for plugging an iPod into (via a $9 adapter cable from Radio Shack, that is) – and that’s exactly what we use it for.
+Note that channel 3 is designed for plugging your phone into (via a $9 adapter cable, that is) – and that’s exactly what we used it for.
 The mixer has a similar input, but we don’t use it.
 Why?
 Because that way after soundcheck we can turn the mixer’s Main Mix volume all the way down, which effectively turns off the keyboard and mic until showtime, and we can still play music through The Little Mackie.
 It’s a great way to do things.

 Got any questions?
 Feel free to get in touch with me at email@example.com.